leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 HiC-Pro needs to be installed on the system before the FitHiChIP docker can be run.

-Clone the HiC-Pro source code and give it permissions
+Clone the HiC-Pro source code and give it permissions.

 ```
 cd /home/$USER